Best Camtasia Alternative 2026

 Editing Features

-Zoom & Animation Effects
+Zoom and Animation Effects

-Ease of Use & Getting Started
+Ease of Use and Getting Started

-ScreenBuddy is a lightweight macOS app—download, install, and start editing.
+ScreenBuddy is a lightweight macOS app.
+Download, install, and start editing.
 The interface is intentionally simple: upload a video, add zoom effects on the timeline, customize the background, and export.
 Most users are productive within 2-3 minutes.

 Which Should You Choose?